John Lowe (darts player): Career

 A composed performer, his demeanor was captured in his nickname Old Stoneface, which was also the title of Lowe's autobiography published in 2005.

-Lowe enjoyed an impressive longevity at the sport.
-He played in the televised stages of the World Championship for a then-record 28 consecutive years, from the inaugural championship in 1978 to his last appearance in 2005, where he was defeated by the Canadian John Verwey in a final-leg tiebreak.
+Lowe enjoyed a longevity in darts.
+He played in the televised stages of the World Championship for a then-record 28 consecutive years, from the inaugural championship in 1978 to his last appearance in 2005.

 Lowe played at the Alexandra Palace in 1980 in front of 7,000 people in the News of the World Championship.

 Lowe also dominated the British Pentathlon event, winning it ten times, including six in a row from 1982 to 1987.
 He stopped entering the event because the prizemoney had not changed in 12 years and cost players £100 to enter, plus expenses.

-Lowe was secretary of the World Professional Dart Players Association (later to become the Professional Dart Players Association (PDPA)), and, in 2005, he enjoyed a testimonial year in the sport to commemorate his 30th year as a professional.
+Lowe was a founding member of the Professional Darts Players Association (PDPA).
+In 2005, he enjoyed a testimonial year in the sport to commemorate his 30th year as a professional.
 He attempted to qualify for the World Championship each year until 2008, but he fell short in the early qualifying rounds.
 After this, he joined a short-lived venture, the Setanta Sports–televised BetFred League of Legends in 2008.